raj-24x7/AJAX-Upload/README.md

 ```
 Any constraints on file size or type can be set up through upload.php

 In script.js the progressRenderer function is the action taken when the progress changes.
 Make your action for progress change here.
 Like updating a progress bar etc.

+## For Using in other Projects
+Just copy the files upload.php and script.js

+Update upload.php for the path to store files

+Include script.js from its location in index.php

+The form part of index.php is to be included where  ever the facility is to be provided

+If you do not use a jQuery file copy the file used here or just use a distribution repo.